SC-Develop/SCD-Shoutcast/README.md

 Simple File Streaming Class for Icecast Server (QT C++ linux libshout wrapper)

 # Description
 This is a simple libshout wrapper class.
-By Embedding this class into your own application you can easly stream audio files, ogg, mp3 and webm, to a streaming media server Icecast.
+By Embedding this class into your own application you can easly stream audio files, ogg, mp3 and webm, to a streaming media server Icecast. <br>
+This version has been tested with Linux 16.04 LTS and Qt 5.9.2

 ## Requirements